Sebastian-B-16/Sebastian-B-16/README.md

 - 👋 Hi, I’m @Sebastian-B-16
-- 👀 I’m interested in Software development and game development
+- 👀 I’m interested in Software development and game development.
-- 🌱 I’m currently learning Software development with Python , C#
+- 🌱 Full Stack Developer with AngularJS and C#.
 - 💞️ I’m looking to collaborate on game development projects
 - 📫 How to reach me Linkedln - Sebastian Bibart